Head-on collision and merging entropy of black holes: reconsideration of Hawking's inequality: Energy ratio of gravitational radiation with merging entropy

 Then each black hole in (b) gains linear momentum (Bowen-York parameter\cite{BY}) $P=\sqrt{\gamma^2-1}M_{irr}$ and their irreducible mass $M_{irr}$ decreases by factor $1/\gamma$ since `ADM-energy' $M_{ADM}^2=M_{irr}^2+P^2$ does not change.
 After all we see that when we compare two colliding systems with same ADM-energy and same coordinate separation the crease set of high-energy collision is shorter than that of low-energy collision in proper length.

 Here it should be noted, however, even in very high-energy collision, the crease set cannot get as much shorter as possible.
 Black holes too close to each other will not be regarded as the colliding of two black holes, because before their coalescence two black holes may already have been inside of a single black hole horizon.
+Strictly speaking, this is correct for quasi-local horizons such as apparent horizons, not for event horizons.
+Since a spatial section of event horizon, however, must be surrounding the apparent horizon under certain physical conditions, two separated event horizons cannot exists there without another source of gravitation.
 Then it seems that we cannot have such an initial conditions in vain.
 We will estimate the minimal length of crease set for the very high-energy collision also by the hoop conjecture from this viewpoint.

 If two black holes are close to each other and their common crease set is shorter than $l_m=\pi (M_1+M_2)=2\pi M_1$, there would be a hoop surrounding the two black holes in a shape of connected two half circle (see Fig.\ref{fig:hc}) and with length $\pi (2M_1)+\pi (2M_1)+2l_m =8\pi M_1=4\pi (M_1+ M_2)$, which is the length of initial total mass $(M_1+M_2)$ multiplied by $4\pi$.
 On a spatial hypersurface containing the crease set, the hoop conjecture implies that a common black hole horizon containing both two colliding black holes will have already existed.
 Since this is not appropriate for initial condition for black holes to collide, we conclude $l>l_{min}=2\pi M_1$ for the high-energy black hole coalescence.